Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

 ## Responsiveness

-I feel that the site has hit the goals are required by everyone.
+I feel that the site has hit the goals that are required by everyone.
 The site responds nicely to all different screen sizes, the question section looks clean and responsive.
-It allows the user to save the their score The content is simple and to the point and the site is not overcrowded.
+The content is simple and to the point and the site is not overcrowded.
 \
 &nbsp;

 ## Validation

-I have validated my project with the [W3C Validator](https://www.w3.org/ "HTML and CSS") and I used JShind [JShind](https://jshint.com/ "JavaScript") to validate my Javascript codes.
+I have validated my project with the [W3C Validator](https://www.w3.org/ "HTML and CSS") and I used JShind [ExtendsClass](https://extendsclass.com/javascript-fiddle.html"JavaScript") to validate my Javascript codes.

 I've got few warnings for my JavaScript files but most of them were for "Missing semicolon" so I left them the way they were.